Skip to main content

 3. In the left panel, click the virtual machine to create a VM group.

-5. In the new window, double-click the Create group button in the top panel.
+5. In the new window, click the Groups section in the left panel.

 Sync Multiple Groups in a Virtual Machine